DamonClark/storefront-backend/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

 # Project setup instructions

+## package installation instructions

+Clone down the repository and run `npm install` in the main directory of project to get started.

+Then you can run `yarn watch` to start up the server on localhost:3000

 ## how to setup and connect to the database
 Enter `psql` from terminal window

-Enter `CREATE DATABASE storefront_backend_dev` from terminal window
+Enter `CREATE DATABASE storefront_backend_dev;` from terminal window

 Enter `CREATE USER myuser with encrypted password 'XXX';` with a username and password of your choice

 Enter `grant all privileges on database storefront_backend_dev to myuser;`

-Enter `CREATE DATABASE storefront_backend_test` from terminal window
+Enter `CREATE DATABASE storefront_backend_test;` from terminal window

 Enter `grant all privileges on database storefront_backend_test to myuser;` with your username